electricant/ipol.gq/content/pages/now.md

 This is a list of things I'm up to now:

+* Designing and building electronics circuits
 * Create things both hardware and software
-* Blog about things I create and about interesting stuff
+* Blog about things I create and about interesting stuff<br/>
-* The Ph.D. which is taking up most of my time
+	*This is something I should do more often*
+* Making homemade yogurt<br/>
+	*I should also write a post about it one day or another*
-* Swimming and scuba diving.
+* Swimming and scuba diving
-* I love tasting craft beers (expecially english ales).
+* Tasting craft beers (expecially english ales)

 This page was inspired by [nownownow.com](http://nownownow.com)